U.S. Representative, Iowa

 See where Rep. Miller-Meeks stands — alongside Democratic and Republican positions.

-May 26, 2026: Referred to the House Committee on Veterans' Affairs.
+May 20, 2026: Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.

 HR 8622